DasLab/zetafold/README.md

  * Code with numerous tests built in so that extensions are _correct_
  * A package that can learn from the huge data sets our lab is collecting.

-A separate C++ package `alphafoldplus` with the same functionality and matching python bindings and likely up to 100x the speed is being developed separately in a [private repository](https://github.com/rhiju/alphafoldplus).
+A separate C++ package `zetafoldplus` with the same functionality and matching python bindings and likely up to 100x the speed is being developed separately in a [private repository](https://github.com/rhiju/zetafoldplus).

 ## Features
 This code brings together features pioneered in (but scattered across) prior packages: